"Bye-bye Tucker Carlson!" T-Mobile CEO says as advertisers drop Fox News show

 Disney also told the political newsletter Popular Information on Wednesday that it would no longer advertise on Carlson's program.

+A Fox News spokesperson confirmed in an email to CBS MoneyWatch that "all national dollars/ads were moved to other programs and there has not been any national money lost."

-T-Mobile and Disney did not immediately return requests for comment.
-Neither did Fox News, although a statement from Fox News Channel to the Washington Post said Carlson's reference to "they" will "come for you" was a reference to Democratic Party leaders and inner-city politicians.
+T-Mobile and Disney did not return requests for comment.
+A statement from Fox News Channel to the Washington Post said Carlson's reference to "they" will "come for you" was a reference to Democratic Party leaders and inner-city politicians.

 It's not the first time Carlson and his show have rubbed advertisers the wrong way, with Carlson also losing sponsors in December 2018 after he decried immigrants for making the U.S. "poorer and dirtier."